The 2018 Edition

 Verify if Google has detected any security problem (due to malware or spam) by checking the Google Search Console “Security Issues” area.
 If so, you should follow the process specified here to fix the issues and request for a review.

-If the traffic loss coincides with a rankings drop, check if your site has been manually penalized by not following Google’s Webmaster Guidelines -the reasons can go from having unnatural incoming links, keyword stuffing to cloaking- by revising the “manual actions” section of Google Search Console.
+If the traffic loss coincides with a rankings drop but you can’t find any new crawlability or indexing issues affecting your site: Check if your site has been manually penalized by not following Google’s Webmaster Guidelines -the reasons can go from having unnatural incoming links, keyword stuffing to cloaking- by checking if you have received a message warning about it in the “manual actions” section of Google Search Console.

-If so, the type of action, the reason and areas of the site affected will be provided there and you’ll need to take the appropriate clean-up or optimization steps before asking for a reinclusion review.
+If so, action type, reasons and areas of the site affected will be provided there and you’ll need to take the appropriate clean-up or optimization steps before asking for a reinclusion review.
 If it’s a link related penalization you can use tools like Kerboo, Link Research Tools and CognitiveSEO to do it.

 Finally, if you haven’t received any manual action message -but the traffic loss coincides with a rankings drop and there aren’t any new crawling and indexing issues-, verify if you could have been negatively affected by a Google search algorithm update, by checking the correlation of Google’s algorithm updates with it.

 In order to do it so you can check the following sites that document Google’s updates to look for coincidences: